3 Lessons for Digital Signage Champions from Wonder Woman

 “I think that in superhero movies, they fight other people, they fight villains,” she said.
 “So when I started to really hunker in on the significance of No Man’s Land, there were a couple of people who were deeply confused, wondering, like, ‘Well, what is she going to do?
 How many bullets can she fight?’
 And I kept saying, ‘It’s not about that.
 This is a different scene than that.
 This is a scene about her becoming Wonder Woman.’”

 That decisive scene and the focus on Diana’s character and growth add a notable element to her story arc.

 Alex Yarde wrote in his blog, The Good Men Project:

 In the filmmaker’s capable hands, Diana questions her place in the world and at her lowest point, if mankind deserves saving, but she never questions her inherent identity.
-She’s at her core a unapologetically good, confident, martial woman, raised by good, confident, martial women.
+She’s at her core an unapologetically good, confident, martial woman, raised by good, confident, martial women.
 And that makes all the difference.

 Digital signage champions face obstacles with communication campaigns, engagement efforts, management pushes and measurement tasks.
-Digital signage is still relatively new technology with new trends and best practices popping up often, and there is still no standardization between different products and providers.
+Digital signage is still a relatively new technology with new trends and best practices popping up often, and there is still no standardization between different products and providers.
 Being involved in such a new commoditized market and keeping up with changing communication needs can be a little overwhelming

 Expect to be at times overwhelmed and frustrated.